 We partnered with Animal Control & Adoption Service in January 2009 in an effort to help the shelter reduce euthanasia & increase adoptions.
 While the partnership increased adoptions by about 25%, the shelter was still forced to euthanize approximately 77% of its animal residents, which equates to nearly 90 per week and nearly twice the national average.
 Our inability to truly impact those statistics in a big way with our current programs prompted us to take a huge step in the most proactive direction possible.

 A building located at 940 Tennessee Avenue was purchased in 2010, which is now the home of the Humane Society’s administrative offices and new Spay-Neuter Clinic, which opened it’s doors to the public in August 2017.
-Using the Humane Alliance model, which has assisted 100+ groups to successfully open & operate spay-neuter clinics across the country, our clinic already spayed & neutered 1,542 animals from August to December 2017.
-Our immediate end goal is to spay & neuter 35 dogs & cats per day, 4 days per week, 50 weeks per year, for a total of 7,000 surgeries annually.
-The clinic is open to all families regardless of income, and we serve residents and rescue groups from any geographic location so long as you can get the animals to us.
+Using the Humane Alliance model, which has assisted 100+ groups to successfully open & operate high quality low-cost spay-neuter clinics across the country, our clinic has spayed & neutered nearly 7,000 dogs and cats from August 2017 – February 2019.
+The clinic is open to all families regardless of income, and we serve pet owners and rescue groups from any geographic location so long as you can get the animals to us.